Location:

 Figures:

 Pierce produced 75 Model 15-J cars in 1904.
 Only three Model 15-Js survive from the entire production run from 1903-1904 (a total of 124 cars).
-Of these, we feature two in our portfolio; the third is a 1904 runabout owned by the Henry Ford Museum.
+Of these, we profile two in our portfolio; the third is a 1904 runabout owned by the Henry Ford Museum.

 Value: